East is East and West is West – Or Is It?, Part I

 Editor’s Note: The following story and photos were contributed by Mike Sadaj and constitute what we hope to be a two- or three-part story.
 The WSDPAHS is truly grateful to Mike for this wonderful contribution to our e-Newsletter and for granting us permission to reprint his story and photographs.
 Both the story and photographs are © Copyright Mike Sadaj.
 All rights reserved.
 Reprinted with permission.

-: Mike Sadaj grew up in the Our Lady Help of Christians Parish in the 1950s and lived within walking distance of the parish, where he served Mass and grew to love his Religion teacher, Sr. Mary Fabian, CSSF, for instilling his love for our Lord in him.
+About the Author: Mike Sadaj grew up in the Our Lady Help of Christians Parish in the 1950s and lived within walking distance of the parish, where he served Mass and grew to love his Religion teacher, Sr. Mary Fabian, CSSF, for instilling his love for our Lord in him.
 He graduated from high school in 1963, joined the U.S. Military, and is a proud veteran of the fighting in the Vietnam War.
 Mike graduated from Wayne State University (Detroit) with a B.S. in Business and spent the greater portion of his adult life in Texas in the oil & gas business as a computer technician and high tech photographer in many parts of the U.S. and world prior to his retirement from business.
 Mike now pursues his photographic and writing interests as they pertain to his Polish Roman Catholic heritage.East is East and West is West – Or Is It?

 By Mike Sadaj